AnAncientForce/dotfiles/README.md

 # Q&A

 - Why do I use windows 10 for games?
 Because of **anticheat**.
-- X11 vs Wayland, my experience?
+- [Xorg](https://wiki.archlinux.org/title/Xorg) vs Wayland, my experience?
 This is hard because so many things work on X11 and are easier.
 However, wayland eliminates screentearing and is extremely smooth!
-Ultimately I chose wayland because it's still actively worked on and **Hyprland** :-)
+Ultimately I chose wayland because it's still actively worked on and [Hyprland](https://wiki.archlinux.org/title/Hyprland) :-)